OAuth Apps

 4. Your app accesses the OwnerRez API with the user's access token

-This process follows the OAuth 2 Authorization Code Grant spec: RFC 6749-Section 4.1.
-Access Tokens are long lived so there are no Refresh Tokens or process for that.
+This process follows the OAuth 2 Authorization Code Grant spec: RFC 6749-Section 4.1

 1) Request a user's authorization